robertklep/my-esphome-components/components/delta_solivia/README.md

 The component does not perform any checks to see if it's talking to a supported inverter, but just assumes it does, so using it for a different type of inverter will probably cause the component to either crash or to provide incorrect data.
 Nothing bad will happen with your inverter if you do try this.

+## ESPHome sensor configuration

+Because there are so many protocol variants, the exact sensor configuration for each Solivia model may differ.
+[See below](#sensor-fields) for the fields that are available for each variant.

 ## HARDWARE

 ### MCU